Florida Man Gregory Timm Allegedly Drove His Van Into A Crowd Of Donald Trump Supporters

 “The Republican Party of Duval County plans to redouble its efforts to register voters and will continue its fight with renewed intensity to re-elect President Donald Trump,” the group said in a statement.

 Ever since Donald Trump announced his candidacy for president back in 2016, there have been violent clashes between his supporters and his detractors.
-Mostly that violence has been limited to such things as minor fisticuffs inside and outside of his rallies, or detractors tearing “Make America Great Again” hats off of supporters.
+That violence has mostly been limited to such things as minor fisticuffs inside and outside of his rallies, or detractors tearing “Make America Great Again” hats off of supporters.

 In one 2019 incident, as reported at the time by The Inquisitr, a man was accused of pulling his gun on a woman because he, a Trump supporter, took exception to the woman’s pro-Elizabeth Warren bumper stickers.